Islamic State target Iraq's Haditha town with vehicle bombs

 A statement issued in the name Islamic State said the Islamists had taken one peshmerga fighter prisoner, showing a photograph of a man with blood spattered on his shirt and face.

-Kurdish forces later drove around with the bodies of dead militants splayed on the bonnets of their armoured vehicles.
+Kurdish forces later drove around with the bodies of dead militants splayed on the bonnets of their armored vehicles.

 (Reporting by Saif Hameed in Baghdad and Isabel Coles in Erbil; Writing by Dominic Evans; Editing by Andrew heavens)